 Highlights

 The Province committed to an Indigenous-led process that brings together urban Indigenous leaders to create better outcomes for Indigenous Peoples in urban areas.
-On February 22, 2023, the inaugural Provincial Urban Indigenous Leadership Dialogue was attended by more than 50 urban Indigenous leaders from across the province.
-Participants were asked to explore what a co-ordinated network of urban Indigenous community leaders could look like, how to ensure no one gets left behind and how to ensure that Indigenous Peoples and values lead the space.
+On February 22, 2023, an initial dialogue was attended by 50+ urban Indigenous leaders from across the province.
+This started the conversation and provided an opportunity to explore how people and communities can organize to have their voices heard and mobilized in the context of the Declaration on the Rights of Indigenous Peoples Act.

 How are we working together?